• Skip to primary navigation

 Wine Pairing for Dill Cured Pork Crostini with Sweet Mustard Sauce

-The savoury of the dill is a great match for a Sauvignon Blanc.
-Depending on how bold you like you wine you can choose from a bold, savoury Marlborough (NZ) Sauvignon Blanc.
+The savouriness of the dill is a great match for a Sauvignon Blanc.
+Depending on how bold you like your wine, you can choose from a bold, savoury Marlborough (NZ) Sauvignon Blanc.
 The other end of the spectrum is a French Sancerre where you get a more delicate, refined savoury along with a seam of minerality.
-And recently some great value South African Sauvignon Blancs have come onto our market offering a flavour profile in the middle between New Zealand and France.
+And recently, some great value South African Sauvignon Blancs have come onto our market, offering a flavour profile in the middle between New Zealand and France.

 Platter of crostini topped with slice of dill cured pork tenderloin and a sweet mustard sauce